-Mark Weiner is a senior associate at Kaplan Hecker & Fink LLP, resident in the New York office.
+Mark Weiner is a senior associate at Kaplan Hecker & Fink LLP.
 He joined the firm in 2022.

 Mark is an experienced trial lawyer whose practice focuses complex civil litigation, white collar criminal defense, and public interest litigation.